cmpitg/cmpitg.github.com/top_about.md

 ## In Programming

 I collect programming languages as my hobby.
 I love and strongly believe in the art of designing programs.
-No matter how difficult a problem is, *programmers should always be the masters*.
+No matter how bad a language is, *programmers should always be be its masters*.

 ### Programming Style